Chiemezie-Uchenwoke/adjective-noun-generator/README.md

 ## ✨ Features

-- Generates random names using a predefined list
+- Generates random adjectives and nouns using a predefined list
 - Clean and simple UI
 - Server-side rendering with EJS
 - Modular template includes (`header.ejs`, `footer.ejs`)